junga-com/bg-pkgrepo-deb/doc/DebRepoStructure.md

     '----URL---------------------------'  '--channel--'   '- components--'
 '''

+When apt connects to a repository specified in the sources.list* config, it also uses the architecture of the device its running on to further identify the exact list of software.
+On each repository server, the triplet (<channel>,<component>,<arch>) identifies a Packages file that contains the list of packages available to the client.

 ## Debian-style Repository Structure
-We can think of a logical debian-style repository as a cube because it contains three somewhat independent dimensions.
+We can think of a logical debian-style repository as a 3D block because it contains three somewhat independent dimensions.
 * Repository Channels (aka suite): determine how software is updated
-* Repository Components: determine the set of software available
+* Repository Components: separate the software within a channel by categories that can be selected.
 * Repository Architectures: determines the specific files appropriate for a device's CPU

-Unfortunately these are only somewhat independent because Architectures are nested under Components and Components are nested under
-Channels (aka suite) and the actual thing that devices can add to their apt configurations are triplets of all three.
-This means that if I choose an update strategy (e.g. only security updates) I must consider the appropriate channels to include for each Component that I want to use and its possible that some components might come from a different server and the channel names and policies might be different.
+We can think of the 3D block as being made up of atomic cubes which are the things that we specify in the sources.list lines.
+Each cube is identified by the triplet (channel,component,arch) and is a unit that a sources.list file can choose to include or not.
+Note that the arch is implicitly determined by the device on which the source.list resides so its not specified in the sources.list lines.
+Each config line in sources.list identifies exactly one channel (like focal, focal-security, xenial-updates, etc...) and one or more components (main, universe, etc...).

+Debian and ubuntu use channels to implement the ongoing release strategy (base focal, focal-security,focal-updates, focal-proposed).
+Each of channel of a particular release logically contains the same potential set of software but at different versions.

+What makes this messy is that the policy of using channel to specify what update policy you want to follow and using components to specify what set of software you want available, is not typically followed by third party repositories -- not even the PPAs that ubuntu's launchpad server hosts for its users.
+A PPA will provide a channel named for the base release (like focal) and the component
+'main', even if it provides novel packages that are not present in the ubuntu hosted 'focal' 'main' component.

+Each repository server operator decides the names of the channels and components it provides and they dont have to follow any standard.
+Hopefully, the names will reflect which base distribution and release that repo can be safely added to but they do not have to.

+Many third party repos will provide a channel named for each supported ubuntu release (focal, xenial, etc...) but maintains those channels like ubuntu maintains its <releaseName>-updates channel (i.e. new versions are added when they are have been tested).
+Google maintains different channels for stable, beta, developer, and nightly builds of chrome.

 The term 'repository' is overloaded and is hard to use consistently.
 In one sense its a website like archive.ubuntu.com.
 In another sense its group of channels (aka suit) that correspond to a given release (i.e. the Ubuntu focal repository).
-And, yet again it is the triplet configured on a source.list configuration line that is actually the thing that defines a set of software that can be used.
+And, yet again it is the triplet configured on a source.list configuration line that is actually the thing that defines a set of software that is available to the host.

 ### Repository Channels (aka suite): Combining Repositories to Create a Release Strategy